Kareem-24/Amazon-clone-v1/README.md

 # Amazon-clone

 ## Description
-This is an Amazon clone made using (React.js , pure CSS , firebase, context api ) and more .
+This is an Amazon clone created using (React.js , pure CSS , firebase, context api ) and more .

 the project was inspierd by "sonny sangha "